-In the river Redon, in 2011, mean values of parasite infection intensity per group fluctuated between 1.3 and 3.4 (Fig. 2).
+In the river Redon, in 2011, parasite abundance fluctuated between 1.3 and 3.4 (Fig. 2).
 However, there was no clear development visible over the whole study period.
-Despite decreasing prevalences, parasite infection intensity in infected fish remained similar (Fig. 2).
+Despite decreasing prevalences, parasite abundance in infected fish remained similar (Fig. 2).
 The same tendency was visible regarding severity of renal lesions (Fig. 2).
 Infected fish showed mild to moderate pathology in the kidney over the whole study period.
-However, the quality of lesions changed by time, in the first two weeks all infected animals showed acute lesions, like vasculitis with thrombus formation, necrosis and hemorrhage in the renal interstitium and macrophage infiltration in the interstitium (granulomatous interstitial nephritis) (for reference see Fig. 7).
-In the following weeks, quality of lesions changed towards chronic changes, like granulomatous nephritis, interstitial fibrosis and tubuloneogenesis (newly formed tubules) (for reference see Fig. 8).
+However, the quality of lesions changed by time, in the first two weeks all infected animals showed acute lesions, like vasculitis with thrombus formation, necrosis and hemorrhage in the renal interstitium and macrophage infiltration in the interstitium (granulomatous interstitial nephritis).
+In the following weeks, quality of lesions changed towards chronic changes, like granulomatous nephritis, interstitial fibrosis and tubuloneogenesis (newly formed tubules).
 Fish are able to show renal regeneration by repopulation of injured nephrons and, unlike mammals, they are additionally able to produce nephrons de novo.
 Renal regeneration by nephron neogenesis has been reported in catfish, rainbow trout, tomcod, zebrafish, tilapia, aglomerular toadfish and medaka (Reimschuessel et al. 1990, Reimschüssel et al. 1996, Reimschüssel 2001, Salice et al., 2001, Watanabe et al. 2009, Diep et al. 2011).
 These nephrons arise from basophilic cell clusters in the interstitium and progress through the normal stages of nephron differentiation.
-Beginning of September, chronic active changes were visible (for reference see Fig. 9), indicating an ongoing infection during recovery process.
+Beginning of September, chronic active changes were visible, indicating an ongoing infection during recovery process.
 In these animals, both acute changes with vasculitis, thrombus formation, interstitial necrosis and hemorrhage and chronic changes, like fibrosis and increased tubuloneogenesis, were present.
-Additionally, in around 10% of investigated animals acute changes were visible until the end of the study period (Table 1).
+Additionally, around 10% of investigated animals remained to show acute changes until the end of the study period (Table 1).
 These results indicate ongoing infections with T. bryosalmonae until the beginning of October.